CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Methods

 \subsection{Synthetic Data Generation}

 Synthetic data has proven valuable in improving performance in many scenarios, especially when real-world data is scarce, difficult to collect, or lacks sufficient diversity \cite{peng2015learning,straka2024hitchhiker,azizi2023synthetic}.
 In the context of individual animal identification or pose estimation, however, generating synthetic data that accurately captures the complexity of real-world conditions remains a significant challenge.
 Despite its usefulness, existing methods for generating synthetic animal pose data often struggle with realism in appearance, motion, and environmental context, which can lead to reduced accuracy in downstream applications \cite{shooter2021sydog,jiang2022prior,bonetto2023synthetic}.
-To complement the real data and broaden the variability in both poses and textures, we created a synthetic dataset using rendered 2D images of a 3D lynx model.
-Our generation pipeline, built with the Unity game engine, enables the creation of highly realistic synthetic samples that reflect multiple individuals of the Lynx lynx species across a wide range of conditions.
-By leveraging detailed environmental modeling, including vegetation, terrain, and lighting, along with lifelike animations and diverse camera setups, we ensure the production of high-fidelity synthetic images that resemble real-world scenarios. \\
+To complement the real data and broaden the variability in both poses and textures, a synthetic dataset using rendered 2D images of a 3D lynx model was created.
+The pipeline, built with the Unity game engine, enables the creation of highly realistic synthetic samples representing multiple individuals of the \textit{Lynx lynx} species across a wide range of conditions.
+By leveraging detailed environmental modeling, including vegetation, terrain, and lighting, along with lifelike animations and diverse camera setups, the production of high-fidelity synthetic images that resemble real-world scenarios was ensured.